Elijah's story

 We had initially thought that an open heart surgery would need to be done within a week of Elijah's birth, but along with the MAPCAs portion of the diagnosis came extra collateral arteries that helped blood get where it needed to be, so immediate surgery was not necessary.
 We were told he would need two to three heart surgeries within the first few years of his life, the first being somewhere around six months of age.

-He grew really quickly and never had a problem eating once we got him home from the hospital.
+He grew quickly and never had a problem eating once we got him home from the hospital.
 All of his doctors were amazed at his progress, considering the extra work his body was doing.
-At two months old, he had his second heart cath (angiogram) because his oxygen saturations were very low (in the 60s).
+At two months old, he had his second heart cath because his oxygen saturations were low (in the 60s).
 The cath revealed that surgery would need to be sooner than anticipated.

 Three weeks later, on May 25th, 2007, Elijah had his first open heart surgery at three months old.
 Dr. Moga, his surgeon, placed a temporary conduit (shunt) that acted as his pulmonary valve into his heart and he also redirected some of his collaterals that were supplying duplicate bloodflow to his lungs.

 Initially Dr. Gremmels, Elijah's cardiologist, told us that his second open heart surgery (the "total repair") probably wouldn't need to happen until fall 2008, but with as fast as our boy grows everything comes sooner than expected.
-In February-March 2008 Elijah's oxygen saturations started dropping quickly and a heart cath revealed that surgery would need to happen soon.
+In February-March 2008 Elijah's oxygen saturations began dropping quickly and a heart cath revealed that surgery would need to happen soon.

-8 comments:
+12 comments:

 Thank you for writing this up!
 I am crying...